henspace/henspace/games/clickandcrawl/help.006b9517.md

 Organic adversaries grow across the dungeon floor.
 They only affect you if you linger in them, so you're safe while moving but in trouble if you end your turn in them.
 Sometimes you'll have no choice.

 These adversaries can cause immediate damage, but also may inflict poison damage that continues to be applied each turn.
-Unless you have specific potion, the only way to cure yourself is to take a long or short rest.
+Unless you have a specific potion, the only way to cure yourself is to take a long or short rest.

 ## Resting